Text/HTML

 Description

-Leech Lake Dam was originally constructed in the early 1880s under the Rivers and Harbors Act as a timber spillway with an earth and timber embankment.
-Over the history of the dam, the spillway was reconstructed with concrete piers and the downstream apron was replaced with concrete.
-The cofferdam breached during construction of the concrete aprons in 1957, resulting in loss of fourteen spillway bays which were replaced with earth embankment.
-Since then, the major components of the dam have remained relatively the same.
+Leech Lake Dam was constructed in the early 1880s under the Rivers and Harbors Act as a timber spillway with an earth and timber embankment.
+The spillway was reconstructed with concrete piers, and the downstream apron was replaced with concrete.
+The cofferdam breached during construction of the concrete aprons in 1957, resulting in loss of fourteen spillway bays, which were replaced with an earth embankment.
+Since then, the major components of the dam have remained relatively unchanged.

-The Corps’ periodic assessment program determined the dam safety risks are low, so no dam safety modifications are justified.
-But there remains numerous operations and maintenance concerns related to the antiquated structure.
+USACE’s periodic assessment program determined the Leech Lake Dam safety risks are low, requiring no dam safety modifications.
+However, numerous operations and maintenance concerns related to the antiquated structure remain.
 Only five of 26 bays have operable gates, and the remainder are wooden stoplogs.
-The existing stoplog bays are difficult to operate and there is no reliable means to remove all the stoplogs for high flows.
+The existing stoplog bays are difficult to operate, and there is no reliable means to remove all the stoplogs for high flows.
 The operable gates have freezing issues in the winter.
-There are additional maintenance concerns with scour protection, adequacy of wingwalls at the abutments, unusable bulkheads or lack of secondary closure at the spillway bays, removal of floating bogs that clog the spillway bays, and concrete degradation.
+There are additional maintenance concerns with scour protection, adequacy of wingwalls at the abutments, unusable bulkheads or a lack of secondary closure at the spillway bays, removal of floating bogs that clog the spillway bays, and concrete degradation.

 Status